 This is a comprehensive book summary of the book Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks: A Workbook for Managing Depression and Anxiety by Seth J. Gillihan.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences:

 Your mind continues to be plagued by constant worry regardless of what you do?
 What Seth J. Gillihan offers in Retrain Your Brain is a 7 weeks program absent from academic jargon that will help you become your own psychotherapist.
 The book starts with an overview of what cognitive behavioral therapy (CBT) is.
 Why it’s the most-used treatment for those who suffer from anxiety and depression, and how it can assist you in regaining confidence in yourself.
 All in all, this is a how-to guide full of nudges to participate by writing things down.
 The text aims to teach you how to replace your damaging thoughts and behaviors with such that are healthy and motivating.

 The Core Idea: